Hereward/kickstart-2018-blog/README.md

 **DEMO WEBSITE: https://kickstart2018.eyeofthetiger.asia/**

-This project is intended to be starting point for Meteor web app projects.
+This project is intended to be a starting point for Meteor web app projects.
 It uses a collection of packages which I found helpful.

 All code is in Typescript.
 The front-end is React.